- Albany Community Development Agency

 Meet the ACDA Team

-Previously, Amie worked in the City of Albany's Human Resources Department, the "place where I continued to further my customer service experience," she says.
+Amie previously worked as the Confidential Administrative Assistant in ACDA.
+Before that, she worked in the City of Albany's Human Resources Department.
 Amie has a Bachelor of Science from Sage College, and in her free time she likes to shop, watch movies, and eat out.

 John has worked for Albany Community Development Agency (ACDA) going on 10 years.
 He currently does the intake for anyone applying for the various ACDA home and property improvement programs, reviewing applications for completeness and income eligibility requirements for the various programs.
 John also approves loans that come through the ACDA, ensuring that all required documentation is provided by applicants.

 For 13 years he owned his own mortgage company in Albany, and has 37 years experience working in the banking and finance industry.

 Jordan has been a home inspector in the Capital District for nine years.
 “Every house is a different story,” Jordan says of her work.
 “I enjoy meeting new people.
 And I have a good team at work.
 I feel like they have my back.”
 Two of Jordan’s out-of-work passions?
 Animals and making art.

 Alfonso joined the department in 2021 after working in the City’s Department of Buildings and Regulatory Compliance.

 “I like working with the team here,” Alfonso says.
 “And I like our sole purpose – to renew, restore and rejuvenate Albany one home and one family at a time.
 That’s extremely rewarding.
 We’re the boots on the ground for the City, seeing what needs to be fixed and repaired – and when that’s done, it improves lives and the condition of the City of Albany.”
 Outside of work, Alfonso enjoys softball, karaoke, collecting watches – and always staying physically fit.